10 Symptoms of Menopause and How to Deal with Them

 Most seniors find that they sleep less as they age.
 The onset of menopausal symptoms can cause a woman to wake up multiple times in the night or have trouble falling asleep.

 Reducing stress and going to bed on a regular schedule can help.
-We also recommend taking NATURELO's Sleep Formula with valerian, chamomile, and melatonin to help you fall asleep naturally, stay asleep through the night, and wake up rested.
+You can also take a supplement to help you fall asleep, such as NATURELO's Sleep Formula with valerian, chamomile, magnesium, and melatonin, or our Melatonin Gummies.

 3. Mood Swings